josephbae96/josephbae96.github.io/README.md

+This website has been created by Joseph Bae and is for all intents and purposes used as personal portfolio website.

+This website has also been created with Lanyon.

 # Lanyon

 Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.